 This award is named for Professor William A. Boram, a faculty member who served as Vice President of Academic Affairs in the 1970s and was recognized by his colleagues as an energetic and cheerful supporter of faculty in their work of teaching, scholarship, and service.
 The award is intended to recognize and honor outstanding achievements, unusual dedication, or accomplishments in teaching by full-time faculty at Fairmont State University.
 The Boram Award is the University's most prestigious award for teaching.

-This award is intended to honor or encourage outstanding, innovative, or otherwise distinctive teaching or scholarship by faculty at Fairmont State University.
+This award is intended to honor or encourage outstanding, innovative, or otherwise distinctive teaching by faculty at Fairmont State University.

 This award was established in 2021 when the Faculty Development Committee took the suggestion from Fairmont State faculty.
 This award is intended to honor faculty who show excellence in design, application, student engagement, student success in virtual course facilitation.